microsoft/code-with-engineering-playbook/docs/CI-CD/recipes/terraform/terraform-structure-guidelines.md

 ## Context
 When creating an infrastructure configuration, it is important to follow a consistent and organized structure to ensure maintainability, scalability and reusability of the code.
 The goal of this section is to briefly describe how to structure your Terraform configuration in order to achieve this.

-## Structuring the Terraform configuration
+## Structuring the Terraform Configuration

 The recommended structure is as follows: